-A badger habitat suitability assessment was also undertaken during the habitat survey for the Site and the surrounding lands.
+A badger habitat suitability assessment was undertaken during the initial habitat survey for the Site and the surrounding lands on 4thApril 2023.
+An additional badger habitat suitability survey was carried out on 7th February 2024 to provide updates to the initial survey.
 The survey aimed to identify and examine areas where badgers might occur by noting any evidence of badger activity.
 This included: